Salon du Larp House: Batting Heart

 Admin Support by Olivia Montoya, Katherine Shane

 This event is a playtest.
-Batting Heart isn’t totally finished, though it will be a complete play experience.
+Velveteen Hearts isn’t totally finished, though it will be a complete play experience.
 There might be some missing pieces or rough patches in play.
 If this game sounds interesting to you even though it is not in its final form, we will be very glad to have you join us!

 When